successakanbi/Unikrib.github.io/README.md

 # Unikrib.github.io
-This is the website for unikrib a student focused orgainisation that enables university students househunt, buy products and access domestic services online.
+This is the website for Unikrib, a student focused orgainisation that enables university students househunt, buy products and access domestic services online.